astral-sh/docs/site/uv/reference/cli/index.md

 ```
 Disables creating extra files like `README.md`, the `src/` tree, `.python-version` files, etc.

+When combined with `--script`, the script will only contain the inline metadata header.
 ```

 [`--build-backend`](#uv-init--build-backend) *build-backend* : Initialize a build-backend of choice for the project.